dfinity/agent-js/packages/use-auth-client/README.md

 You can use it to manage your identity for you, or you can pass it an `idlFactory` and `canisterId` and it will construct and manage your entire `Actor` for you.

+Visit the [Dfinity Forum](https://forum.dfinity.org/) and [SDK Documentation](https://sdk.dfinity.org/docs/index.html) for more information and support building on the Internet Computer.

+Additional API Documentation can be found [here](https://agent-js.icp.xyz/libs/identity/api).

+---

+## Installation

 To install, use:

 ```shell